Explore Eveleth's fascinating history with us!

 Newspaper Digitization Project

-The Heritage Committee is seeking funding to digitize historical Eveleth newspapers up to 1922, and even further depending on copyright laws.
+The Heritage Society is seeking funding to digitize historical Eveleth newspapers up to 1923, and even further depending on copyright laws.
 Newspapers are an invaluable research tool, and digitization helps preserve the information and makes it accessible to anyone with internet access.
 Please consider making a donation to support this project!

 The Eveleth Newspaper Project: Preserving Area History, by committee member Roger Kochevar